fossil-lab/codelab-using-meson/README.md

 ## Codelab Structure:

-1. **Introduction to Meson:**
+### Home
+- Overview of the entire codelab.

+### 01: Introduction to Meson
 - Brief overview of Meson and its advantages.
 - Explanation of why Meson is chosen for this codelab.

-2. **Setting Up the Meson Build Environment:**
+### 02: Setting Up the Meson Build Environment
-   - Meson and Ninja installation: `python -m pip install meson ninja`.
+- Meson installation: `pip install meson`.
 - Creating a basic Meson build configuration file (`meson.build`).
 - Compiling the codelab project: `meson setup builddir` and `meson compile -C builddir`.

-3. **Creating Custom Libraries:**
+### 03: Creating Custom Libraries with Meson
-   - Steps to define and create custom libraries.
+- Steps to define and create custom libraries using Meson.
 - Guidance on structuring libraries for educational content.

-4. **Integrating Libraries into Meson Build System:**
+### 04: Integrating Libraries into Meson Build System
 - Detailed instructions on integrating custom libraries into Meson.
 - Demonstration of how Meson simplifies the build process.

-5. **Building and Testing the Codelab Project:**
+### 05: Building and Testing the Codelab Project with Meson
 - Utilizing Meson for building and testing the codelab project.
-   - Verifying the integration of custom libraries.
+- Verification of the integration of custom libraries.

-6. **Publishing Your Interactive Codelab:**
-   - Steps to publish and share your codelab with others.
-   - Tips for creating engaging and dynamic content for educational purposes.
+### 07: Tips and Tricks for Using Meson Build System
+- Use of Meson Wrap for Dependencies.
+- Leveraging Configuration Options.
+- Exploring Cross-Compilation.
+- Conditional Feature Activation.
+- Optimizing Compilation Flags.
+- Building for Debugging.
+- Creating Custom Targets.
+- Exploring Meson Subprojects.
+- Joining the Meson Community.

+### 08: Meson WrapDB and Subprojects
+- Meson WrapDB: Simplifying dependency management.
+- Meson Subprojects: Managing external projects seamlessly.

+### 09: Challenges in Using Meson Build System
+- Learning Curve.
+- Limited Language Support.
+- Limited IDE Support.
+- Advanced Build Scenarios.
+- Community and Ecosystem Size.

+### 10: Hands-On Challenge
+- Set up a custom build for a simple C project using Meson.
+- Explore features like conditional compilation and cross-compilation.

 ## Fossil Updater tool